emcf/Tesseract/README.md

 # Tesseract
 ![Tesseract loading a pyramid shape](http://i.imgur.com/T0SliZZ.png)

-A multi-dimension model viewer with some overly complex projection and transformation formulas.
+A low-level 3D model viewer with some overly complex projection and transformation formulas.

 ![2D](https://img.shields.io/badge/2D%20Models-Unimplemented-red.svg)
 ![3D](https://img.shields.io/badge/3D%20Models-Implemented-green.svg)
 ![4D](https://img.shields.io/badge/4D%20Models-Unimplemented-red.svg)

-# How to create models
+### How to create models

-To create a model, simply create a .xyz file and write the co-ordinates of each vertex in the file followed by a newline for each new vertex.
+To create a model, create a .xyz file and write out each point followed by a new line for each new point.

 Pyramid.xyz
 ```